anupama2501/rancher-scripts/upgrade-webhook/README.md

-## Remove-webhook
+## Upgrade-webhook

-Script to remove the rancher-webhook from downstream clusters.
+Script to upgrade the rancher-webhook on local and downstream clusters.

-## Background

-The rancher webhook was added to downstream clusters beginning with rancher v2.7.2.
-On a rollback from a version >= 2.7.2 to a version < 2.7.2, the webhook will stay in the downstream clusters.
-Since each version of the webhook is 1-1 compatible with a specific version of rancher, this can result in unexpected behavior.

 ## Usage